nadaa/nadaa.github.io/_posts/2018-07-31-docker-part2.markdown

 ```
 > docker commit <container id| name> <repository name>/<your image name>
 ```

-Way to go, this was your first Docker container,I hope you find it useful.
+Way to go, this was your first Docker container, I hope you find it useful.
 If not, please let me know how to improve it further.
 The next article will focus on configuring Dockerfile, working with multiple containers and networking.